Overcoming the Labor Crisis with Innovative Hiring Strategies

 - What's happening in the industry and how will that affect your ability to fill high-demand roles?

-- How can you overcome the challenges to source, screen, and hire the people you need?
+- How can you overcome the challenges of sourcing, screening, and hiring the people you need?

-According to Harvard Business Review, the supply chain industry currently comprises 44 million jobs and as of 2018, experts predicted a talent gap of 1.4 million.
+According to Harvard Business Review, the supply chain industry currently comprises 44 million jobs and there are currently more open jobs than qualified candidates to fill them.
 That’s a broad estimate that includes both suppliers and supply chain services like truck drivers, computer programmers, and operations managers, but it is still a good starting point for understanding the extent of the talent shortage problem.

-In this eBook, we'll take a look at future of supply chain recruitment and at each of those questions to give you a big picture view of what you can do to fill the open roles at your company.
+In this eBook, we'll take a look at the future of supply chain recruitment and at each of those questions to give you a big-picture view of what you can do to fill the open roles at your company.